wesleylima/wesleylima.github.io/content/blog/what-is-gun-database/index.md

 There are better supported P2P ecosystems and platforms that will tell you the truth about current capabilities.

 ## Is Orbit Any Better?
 As a tool for creating real apps today?
 Not really.
 Neither is "production ready".
-But one of them lies to you and tells you it is.
+But one of them lies to you.

 But if you were to ask: "which one has the better chance at being a usable P2P database for real applications?"
 No question Orbit.